PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 The [hardened memory allocator (hardened_malloc)](https://github.com/GrapheneOS/hardened_malloc) from GrapheneOS can be used on general Linux distributions, though [only for some programs](https://www.kicksecure.com/wiki/Hardened_Malloc).

-Kicksecure installs it by default (though not enabled by default) and provides [in&#8209;depth usage instructions](https://www.kicksecure.com/wiki/Hardened_Malloc) relevant to all distributions.
+On Fedora and Red Hat Enterprise Linux, secureblue provides a [Copr repository](https://copr.fedorainfracloud.org/coprs/secureblue/hardened_malloc/) with both x86_64 and aarch64 architecture support.
+Divested Computing Group has a [similar build](https://github.com/divestedcg/rpm-hardened_malloc) for Fedora, but with only x86_64 support.
+Using secureblue's repository is recommended, as the Divested repository is known to [block certain IP addresses](https://grapheneos.social/@Tommy/112274772803550392).

 On Arch-based systems, hardened_malloc is [available through the AUR](https://wiki.archlinux.org/title/Security#Hardened_malloc).
-Divested Computing Group maintains an x86_64 [Fedora build](https://github.com/divestedcg/rpm-hardened_malloc) with micro-architecture optimized builds (x86_64_v3, x86_64_v4, etc).
-SecureBlue provides a [copr repository](https://copr.fedorainfracloud.org/coprs/secureblue/hardened_malloc/) for Fedora with both x86_64 and aarch64 builds, albeit without micro-architecture optimized builds like Divested Computing Group.

 ### Disabling XWayland